QuestCraftPlusPlus/QuestCraft/README.md

 ## Supported Renderers (Take note when installing mods!)
 ### **We have a [list](mods.md) that contains supported mods that are not in the ModManager!
 You can also add to this list with this [form](https://forms.gle/TRU7NN4YdgR4oDeW9)!**
 These are renderers that you can toggle on anytime.
 Each of them comes with their own benefits.
+Note that GL4ES and Zink already have performance mods installed. (see **[the mod list.)](!/mods)**
 - ### GL4ES
 GL4ES (**[OpenGL ES](https://www.khronos.org/opengles/#)**) has moderate speed, with moderate mod compatibility.
-Mods like Distant Horizons may not work, and performance mods are optional, but recommended.
+Complex mods like Distant Horizons and Immersive Portals may not work.
 - ### Zink
 **[Zink](https://docs.mesa3d.org/drivers/zink.html)**, while being primarily slow, has great mod compatibility.
-Mods like Distant Horizons will work, but performance mods are needed.
+Complex mods like Distant Horizons and Immersive Portals will work.
 - ### Vulkan
 **[Vulkan](https://www.vulkan.org/)**, while being very fast, has low mod compatibility.
-Mods like Distant Horizons will work, and performance mods are not needed.
+Complex mods like Distant Horizons and Immersive Portals will work.

 ## Some Recommended Settings and Tips (For Zink and GL4ES)
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.